How God Uses Affliction

 When faced with affliction, we must choose whether or not we will let God use it as a great refining work in our lives or if we will be immobilized by it.
 For years, it immobilized me.

-Sorge reviews Romans 5:3-4, James 1:2-4 and 2 Peter 1:5-8, outlining the pathway to spiritual maturity that each provides.
-In doing so, he notes that “There is no pathway to spiritual maturity apart from perseverance.
+“There is no pathway to spiritual maturity apart from perseverance.
 And there is no perseverance without pressures.
 Fruitfulness is found only as we endure through crisis and hardship.”

 “Affliction naturally produces desperation within us.
 Some people respond by trying to survive.
 Others respond by lashing out at everything within reach.
 Others collapse and live in a state of depression.
 God purposes, however, that we channel that desperation toward a fervent pursuit of His face.”

 My own story of desperation involves all of these levels seemingly moving in an upward spiral toward knowing God more.
 For so long, I simply survived life.
-I lashed out at everything – and everyone – within reach.
-And I collapsed & lived in a state of depression way too often.
+I lashed out at everything — and everyone — within reach.
+And I collapsed and lived in a state of depression way too often.

 Life certainly involves struggle, this I know for sure.
 Fortunately, God uses that struggle to refine us and draw us to Him.

-But life is also about victory.
+Life is also about victory.
 It’s about knowing He already won the victory.
 It’s about refusing to dwell on the affliction or adversity and to instead focus on the victory.

-“OVERWHELMING VICTORY is ours through Christ, who loved us.”
+“Overwhelming victory is ours through Christ, who loved us.”
 (Romans 8:37)